We all have inner conflicts.

 Inner conflicts and how they impact our lives

-Inner conflicts typically begin with statements such as I am sick of, I always or I am so tired of and it is not unusual for them to be accompanied by some jaw clenching, an occasional rant or stomp of the foot.
+Inner conflicts typically begin with statements such as I am sick of, I always, or I am tired of …

 Inner struggles weaken your self-esteem by strengthening your ego.

-Your spirit, on the other hand, doesn’t need to buy into anything because it already sees you as having everything you need.
+On the other hand, your spirit doesn’t need to buy into anything because it already sees you as having everything you need.

-This alignment allows your spirit to enter fully into your body which inevitably impacts how you see and respond to your environment.
+This alignment allows your spirit to fully enter your body, which inevitably impacts how you see and respond to your environment.

-Below are some insights and tips which can help you break free from this cycle of separation.
+Below are some insights and tips that can help you break free from this separation cycle.

 It is the separation that feeds the struggle.

-As you becoming connected you no longer have a need to be something different.
+As you become connected, you no longer have a need to be something different.

-Instead, you are guided to love who you are and with that often comes internal as well as external shifts.
+Instead, you are guided to love who you are; with that often comes internal and external shifts.